johannaschmidle/PortfolioProjects/README.md

 - Common colors: orange, white, red.
 - Sightings often occur at night.
 - UFOs can be large.

+## Recommendations and Next Steps
+- Investigate more detailed temporal patterns, such as sightings during specific holidays, weekends, or significant cultural events.
+- Implement machine learning models to predict the likelihood of sightings based on historical data and external factors.
+- Use clustering algorithms to identify and categorize different types of UFO sightings.

 ## Data
 The dataset used in this project is available publicly on Kaggle: [https://www.kaggle.com/datasets/NUFORC/ufo-sightings](https://www.kaggle.com/datasets/NUFORC/ufo-sightings)